ulfk/GameOfLife/README.md

 - generate random universe
 - load universe form file (TXT or RLE, see below)
+- save current universe state to file (TXT or RLE)
-- new universes are displayed centered after loading
+- loaded univers is displayed centered
-- start/stop calculation
+- start/stop evolving of generations
+- reload previously loaded universe with single click
+- display current number of generations and number of living cells
 - change speed of generations
 - change display-size of cells
 - move the displyed universe by dragging it with your mouse
-- change cells by holding SHIFT and right-click with your mouse
+- change cells by holding SHIFT and left-click with your mouse

 The program supports these data files: